Skip to main content

 Employment while Conducting Research

 The doctoral candidate is a full time student prior to the successful defense of the student’s dissertation.
 However, employment up to 50% time is permitted for graduate students.
 It is expected that the remainder of their time is devoted to their studies or research.
 Therefore, the student should not secure full-time employment until the student’s dissertation is successfully defended.
-The doctoral candidate should consult his/her Dissertation Chair to determine the optimal time to start applying to jobs and postdoctoral opportunities.
+The doctoral candidate should consult their dissertation chair to determine the optimal time to start applying to jobs and postdoctoral opportunities.

 Proposed Course of Study